hXtreme/2022-be521-project/README.md

 }
 ```

-## Acknowledgement:
+## Acknowledgments:

 - This work wouldn't have been possible without our Prof. Litt's expert guidance and insightful lectures.
 - Heartfelt thanks to our TAs for setting up an interesting final project.
-- Thanks to Daniel for pushing up to work harder by catering food :wink:
+- Thanks to Daniel for pushing us to work harder by catering food :wink: